copelandhouse2/cewebmui/README.md

 Copeland Engineering Web Tools.

+## v2.1.14 11/30/2023

+- Bug: Clients Maint: Last updated by column not getting updated.
+Fixed
+- Bug: Cities Maint: Last updated by column not getting updated.
+Fixed
+- Bug: Subdivisions Maint: Last updated by column not getting updated.
+Fixed
+- Bug: Trello description repeating info on update.
+Code now considering new Trello formatting.
+Fixed.
+- Enh: User can add a new scope and create a revision at the same time.

 ## v2.1.13 6/13/2023

 - Enh: Revisions Screen: Email section with fields: Send Email?, Recipients, Closing Body